 18 November (5 November O.S.):

 - BERTILLA, a nun at Jouarre near Meaux.
-She served as the first Abbess of Chelles from its re-founding until her repose circa 705.
-During her tenure the convent flourished.
+She served as the first Abbess of Chelles from its re-founding until her repose circa A.D.
+705. During her tenure the convent flourished.

-- DOMNINUS, fourth century, the first Bishop of Grenoble.
+- DOMNINUS, (fourth century), the first Bishop of Grenoble.

-- KANTEN (CANNEN), the eighth century founder of Lianganten in Powys in Wales.
+- KANTEN (CANNEN), (eighth century), the founder of Lianganten in Powys in Wales.

 - LAETUS, he became a monk at the age of twelve, and is honoured near Orléans.
-He reposed in 533 and his relics enshrined in the village of St Lié.
+He reposed in A.D.
+533 and his relics enshrined in the village of St Lié.

-- MAGNUS, Archbishop of Milan in Italy from 520 until his repose in 525.
+- MAGNUS, Archbishop of Milan from A.D.
+520 until his repose in A.D.
+525.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."